JvanKatwijk/drm-receiver/README.md

 So, a continuous monitoring that the time synchonization is still OK is a must.

-The spectrum can be deduced from the words in the frequency domain, after all, looking at the strength of the carriers in the FFT output, and noticing a strength difference is the way to go.
+The width of the spectrum can be deduced from the words in the fft output.
+Looking at the strength of the carriers in the FFT output, and noticing a strength difference is the way to go.

-One of the issues with the spectrum is that a spectrum based on a frequency error may be worthless.
-If the frequency error is too large, the values in the spectrum are useless for further processing.
+(Note that while the FFT was done over 256 elements (using mode B), the outermost elements have (should have) an almost zero amplitude, for mode B only the central 206 out of the 256 carriers contain useful information.)

+Happily, some values at predefined locations in the spectrum have larger amplitudes and given phases.
-Happily, some values in the spectrum are predefined in a way that the decoder can correct the frequency.
+By comparing the spectrum as computed with the aspectrum as it should be, the decoder can detect the frequency offset,
 Furthermore, by comparing the phases of the values in the prefix and the corresponding values at theend of the time domain words. a more precise error can be computed and corrected.

-Of course, if the frequency error is too large, decoding is impossible, conversely, if decoding is possible, then obviously, the frequency correction is more or less OK.
+Of course, if the frequency offset is larger than 48 Hz, the carriers in the spectrum contain the wrong values and decoding is impossible.
+Conversely, if decoding is possible, then obviously, the frequency correction is more or less OK.

 So, the decoder has to deal with